 Figure 7-3 shows the locations of gauges within the study area.
 The Upper Colo Gauge (563033) and the St Albans Gauge (061353) provide real-time monitoring of water levels, enabling comparisons between observed gauge levels and the design flood levels established in the Macdonald River, Colo River, Webbs Creek, and Greens Creek Flood Study (2025).
-The Glen Davis and Howes Valley gauges are located outside the hydraulic model extent, whole the Putty Road gauge is not currently active.
+The Glen Davis and Howes Valley gauges are located outside the hydraulic model extent, and the Putty Road is used as a flood forecasting location.